xcore/sc_lcd/doc/api.rst

 	This define is used to represent the height of the LCD panel in pixels.

 **LCD_BITS_PER_PIXEL**
-	Count of bits used to set a pixels colour, i.e. if the screen was wired for rgb565 then the LCD_BITS_PER_PIXEL would be 16, rgb888 would be 24.
+	Count of bits used to set a pixels RGB value, i.e. if the screen was wired for rgb565 then the LCD_BITS_PER_PIXEL would be 16, rgb888 would be 24.
 This is independant of the actual bit depth of the lcd.

 **LCD_HOR_FRONT_PORCH**
 	The horizontal front porch timing requirement given in pixel clocks.